-- (1) EEA Level 1 Maintain a total of 2,300 MW of PRC MW (Protocol Section 6.5.7.5, Ancillary Services Capacity Monitor). - (a) ERCOT shall: - (i) Notify the Southwest Power Pool Reliability Coordinator; - (ii) Request available Generation Resources, that can perform within the expected timeframe of the emergency, to come On-Line by initiating manual HRUC or through Dispatch Instructions; - (iii) Use available DC Tie import capacity that is not already being used; and - (iv) Issue a Dispatch Instruction for Resources to remain On-Line which, before start of emergency, were scheduled to come Off-Line. - (b) QSEs shall: - (i) Ensure COPs and telemetered HSLs are updated and reflect all Resource delays and limitation; and - (ii) Suspend any ongoing ERCOT-required Resource performing testing. - (2) Level 2A Maintain a total of 1,750 MW of PRC MW (Protocol Section 6.5.7.5). - (a) In addition to measures associated with Level 1, ERCOT shall: - (i) Instruct TSPs and Distribution Service Providers (DSPs) or their agents to reduce Customers' Load by using distribution voltage reduction measures, if deemed beneficial by the TSP, DSP or their agents; - (ii) Instruct QSEs to deploy all RRS that is supplied from Load Resources (controlled by high-set under-frequency relays) in accordance with the following:
+- (1) EEA Level 1 Maintain a total of 2,300 MW of PRC MW (Protocol Section 6.5.7.5, Ancillary Services Capacity Monitor). - (a) ERCOT shall: - (i) Notify the Southwest Power Pool Reliability Coordinator; - (ii) Request available Generation Resources, that can perform within the expected timeframe of the emergency, to come On-Line by initiating manual HRUC or through Dispatch Instructions; - (iii) Use available DC Tie import capacity that is not already being used; and - (iv) Issue a Dispatch Instruction for Resources to remain On-Line which, before start of emergency, were scheduled to come Off-Line. - (b) QSEs shall: - (i) Ensure COPs and telemetered HSLs are updated and reflect all Resource delays and limitation; and - (ii) Suspend any ongoing ERCOT-required Resource performing testing. - (2) EEA Level 2 Maintain system frequency at 60 Hz or maintain a total of 1,750 MW of PRC MW (Protocol Section 6.5.7.5). - (a) In addition to measures associated with Level 1, ERCOT shall take the following steps: - (i) Instruct TSPs and Distribution Service Providers (DSPs) or their agents to reduce Customers' Load by using distribution voltage reduction measures, if deemed beneficial by the TSP, DSP or their agents; - (ii) Instruct QSEs to deploy available contracted EILS Loads and/or deploy RRS supplied from Load Resources (controlled by high-set under-frequency